Contact Burnham Law today!

 The main drawback of post-nuptial agreements is court preference; the court system tends to prefer agreements entered into before the marriage, also known as premarital or prenuptial agreements.
 While it is not true in every case, courts tend to presume prenups are valid while also presuming that agreements made post-marriage are not valid.
 Additionally, if there are any serious errors in the drafting or execution of your post-marital agreement, the court may not enforce it, which means you and your spouse wasted time and resources on an invalid agreement.
 For this reason, it is important for both you and your spouse to have legal representation when it comes to creating and executing a post-marital agreement.

 Given the impact of a post marital agreement, it is vital to create and execute the agreement properly while addressing all the areas of concern you and your spouse have and wish to include.
-For help with your marital agreement, contact the sophisticated and trusted attorneys at The Burnham Law Firm today.
+For help with your marital agreement, contact the sophisticated and trusted attorneys at Burnham Law today.